eclipse-iofog/iofog.org/content/docs/2.0.0/platform-deployment/kubernetes-helm.md

 ## Prerequisites

-First, we need a working Kubernetes cluster.
-We can simply set up a cluster on the Google Kubernetes Engine (GKE) by following the [Creating a cluster tutorial](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-cluster).
+First, you need a working Kubernetes cluster.
+You can simply set up a cluster on the Google Kubernetes Engine (GKE) by following the [Creating a cluster tutorial](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-cluster).
 Using any other managed cluster providers works as well, so do custom installations of Kubernetes, e.g. Minikube.

-IoFog also provides [tools for infrastructure setup](https://github.com/eclipse-iofog/platform) to setup a Kubernetes cluster in case we don't have one available.
+IoFog also provides [tools for infrastructure setup](https://github.com/eclipse-iofog/platform) to setup a Kubernetes cluster in case you don't have one available.
 Please see [Platform Tools](./platform-tools.html) for more details.

 The tutorial requires installation of `Helm v3+` and `kubectl` executing the deployment.

 - [Helm installation instructions](https://helm.sh/docs/using_helm/#installing-helm)
 - [kubectl installation instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

-From now on, we assume we have a running Kubernetes cluster.
+From now on, we assume you have a running Kubernetes cluster.

 ## Install Helm Chart

-Add the ioFog Helm repository to our local index:
+Add the ioFog Helm repository to your local index:

 ```plain
 helm repo add iofog https://eclipse-iofog.github.io/helm